We Savored the flavor of the East Village in Downtown Tulsa!

-MOJOFest™ in conjunction with The East Village District, presents the second annual MOJOFest™ celebrating the marriage of Mary and Jamie Oldaker (MOJO).
+MOJOFest™ in conjunction with The East Village District, presented the second annual MOJOFest™ on April 22, 2017 celebrating the marriage of Mary and Jamie Oldaker (MOJO).

-One hundred percent of the ticket proceeds go to benefit the Tulsa Day Center for the Homeless.
-This exciting event will bring together music from two stages,
+One hundred percent of the ticket proceeds went to benefit the Tulsa Day Center for the Homeless.
+This exciting event brought together music from two stages,

 Tulsa’s leading food trucks, craft beer and a beer garden, plus a late night Jam/After Party featuring The Tulsa Allstars mixing it up with surprise guests.